wimdetroyer/study-notes/books/java/java-concurrency-in-practice.md

 ### Atomic variables

+Atomic variables are _better volatile variables_.
 The most interesting are the _scalars_

 - atomic integer
 - atomic reference